gonzaloo/ipynb_examples/README.md

 # ipynb_examples
-Exercises of numerical solving with pandas and numpy using Python notebooks.
+Exercises of numerical solving with pandas and numpy (and some scipy) using Python notebooks.